-Bay doors may open and close dozens of times a day as motor vehicles enter and exit, increasing heating and cooling loads.
+Bay doors may open and close dozens of times a day as vehicles enter and exit, increasing heating and cooling loads.
 In some facilities, these doors are left open unnecessarily for long periods of time.
 To reduce energy losses from bay doors:

 - Check seals to minimize air infiltration.
 Replace missing cracked or hardened seals.

 - For new doors, specify interior and exterior thermal breaks and R-10 or greater.